Pedro Rosselló

-In 1988 Rosselló ran for Resident Commissioner of Puerto Rico, but lost to Jaime Fuster in the 1988 elections.
-From 1990 to 1991 he successfully challenged former Governor and then-NPP President Carlos Romero Barceló for the NPP's presidency.
-He was thereafter elected Governor of Puerto Rico in 1992 and in 1996 was re-elected by the widest electoral margin up to that date.
-He also served as President of the Council of State Governments as well as Chairman of the Southern Governors' Association, and Democratic Governors Association.
-He retired from active politics in 2001.
+In 1988, Rosselló ran for Resident Commissioner of Puerto Rico, but lost to Jaime Fuster.
+From 1990 to 1991, he successfully challenged former Governor Carlos Romero Barceló for the presidency of the New Progressive Party (PNP).
+As governor from 1992 to 2001, he served as president of the Council of State Governments, and chairman of the Southern Governors' Association and the Democratic Governors Association.